CheeLoong/CheeLoong.github.io/_posts/2019-05-13-rossmann-clean2.md

+---
+title: "Data Cleaning & Feature Enginnering on Rossmann"
+date: 2019-05-13
+permalink: /rossmann-clean2/
+tags: [fastai, feature engineering, data cleaning, rossmann, kaggle]
+excerpt: "Preparing the dataset before we build neural net on Rossmann"
+mathjax: "true"
+---

 In this blogpost, we will be using [Rossmann dataset](https://www.kaggle.com/c/rossmann-store-sales/data) which was featured on Kaggle 3 years ago.

 It has historical sales data for 1,115 Rossmann stores.
 The task is to forecast the "Sales" column for the test set, but before we go about to do that (which will be in the next blogpost), we will explore feature engineering and data cleaning part of the dataset.